RENBex6969/KryptonReload/README.md

 # Krypton
-KryptonReloaded, A inspired version of EquinoxHub!
+Krypton, A inspired version of EquinoxHub!
 ## Booting Krypton
 To launch Krypton you will need to set **_G.License =** to true.
 This will accept the license agreement on your behalf.
 Krypton will only work when the license agreement is agreed by the user.
 ```lua